hashicorp/vagrant/docs/getting-started/boxes.md

 So far, we've only specified a base.
 No ports have been forwarded, no custom provisioning has been done, etc. We literally just have one line of configuration in our Vagrantfile.
 But even so, we already have a fully functional virtual machine.
 You can see for yourself by running `vagrant up` which will create the environment.
-After running `vagrant up`, you can SSH in to your virtual machine to prove its running using `vagrant ssh`.
-Finally, when you're finished verifying your work so far, you can destroy everything with a `vagrant down` (or you may shut down the virtual machine, its your choice).
+After a few minutes, you should have a fully running virtual machine.
+We haven't yet forwarded any ports and we haven't covered SSH yet, so you'll just have to take our word that its working for now.
+Finally, when you're finished verifying the virtual machine, you can destroy everything with a `vagrant down`.

 {% highlight bash %}
 $ vagrant up
-...
-$ vagrant ssh
 ...
 $ vagrant down
 ...